 - Users interested in games of chance

 To explain how to become a money mule: Criminals often choose money mules from frequently used social media accounts, online dating sites, online business websites, and online ads.
 Criminals contact their targeted people via email or social media, promising easy money.
-Generally, the accounts they chose to communicate with seem reliable, so people don't realize they are guilty.
+Generally, the accounts they choose to communicate with seem reliable, so people don't realize they are guilty.
 These criminals ask the people they contact to open a new bank account so that they can use these accounts for money transfers.
 Those who open the account are asked to transfer the money to the person they want, and a fee is paid in return.
 If someone with a money mule notices these transactions, they should report this to the bank.
 If money mules do their transactions on purpose, they are considered guilty and prosecuted when caught.

 AML Compliance Challenges in COVID-19

 Thousands of people are trading at banks or opening new accounts every day.
 Banks need to determine who actually opened accounts and whether their transactions are suspicious.
 Procedures for knowing and monitoring customers are also specified in global and local regulations.
 Therefore, banks should implement Know Your Customer (KYC), Transaction Monitoring procedures according to legal obligations.
-Applying these procedures may not solve the money mule problem 100 percent, so financial institutions should evaluate security vulnerabilities, increase awareness of crimes within the company, make a risk assessment, and a compliance program should be created to prevent money mules during the epidemic.
+Applying these procedures may not solve the money mule problem 100 percent, so financial institutions should evaluate security vulnerabilities, increase awareness of crimes within the company, make a risk assessment, and a compliance program should be created to prevent money mule during the epidemic.

-Banks can offer AI-supported AML solutions while creating this compliance program and to easily comply with regulations.
+Banks can offer AI-supported AML solutions while creating this compliance program and easily comply with regulations.
 Sanction Scanner offers AML solutions in compliance with all regulations.
 With AML Name Screening, which is one of the basic requirements of a risk-based approach, you can find out if your customers are who they are actually talking to and learn about their risks.
-In addition, with Transaction Monitoring solutions, instant transactions of customers are checked, and the system generates alarms in suspicious transactions and can stop the transaction.
-With Know Your Customer, Customer Due Diligence, Transaction Monitoring, and Transaction Screening solutions, which are prepared in accordance with the AML Compliance program prepared by making a risk assessment in this way, money mules are very useful for financial institutions on the days when we are fighting this epidemic.
+In addition, with Transaction Monitoring solutions, instant transactions of customers are checked, and the system generates alarms for suspicious transactions and can stop the transaction.
+With Know Your Customer, Customer Due Diligence(CDD), Transaction Monitoring, and Transaction Screening solutions, which are prepared in accordance with the AML Compliance program prepared by making a risk assessment in this way, money mules are very useful for financial institutions on the days when we are fighting this epidemic.